diskoverdata/diskover-docs/source_files/software_activation.md

 No license key is required for **Diskover Community Edition**.
 If you would like to request a demo license key or purchase a [subscription for Diskover’s advanced solutions](https://www.diskoverdata.com/solutions/), please contact your Diskover Data point of contact or [info@diskoverdata.com](mailto:info@diskoverdata.com).

+### Download the Latest Software Version

+First, you need to [create an account on the Diskover Download Portal](https://download.diskoverdata.com/register.php).
+Once your account is approved, you can [login](https://download.diskoverdata.com/) and download the lastest version.

+### License Key Creation Criteria

+Your license key is created and attached to 1. your hardware ID, 2. your [Diskover subcription edition](https://www.diskoverdata.com/solutions/), and 3. the number of nodes.

 ### Generating a Hardware ID

-You will need to generate a hardware id once you have installed and configured diskover before requesting a license.
+You will need to generate a hardware ID once you have installed and configured Diskover before requesting a license.

-Check that you have configured your Elasticsearch host correctly in diskover config as it is part of the hardware id generation.
+Check that you have configured your Elasticsearch host correctly in Diskover config as it is part of the hardware ID generation.

 🔴 &nbsp;Get hardware id:
 ```